postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 ## Implicit aspect addition

-In the previous sections, <xref:adding-aspects-custom-attribute> and <xref:adding-aspects-context-menu> you have seen how aspects can be added to a target method one at a time.
+In <xref:quickstart-adding-aspects> you have seen how aspects can be added to a target method one at a time.
 This operation is _explicit_ because you are adding the attribute.

-However, sometimes you shall discover that CodeLense shows some aspects that are applied on some targets even though there is no explicit attribute given.
+However, sometimes you shall discover that CodeLense shows some aspects that are applied to some targets even though there is no explicit attribute given.
 This is like _implicit_ aspect application.

 This sort of thing is possible because some of the aspects can be designed as <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> aspects and these aspects are inherited from the base class to the children classes.

 ### Implementing `INotifyPropertyChanged`

-In the following code example, it is shown how `INotifyPropertyChanged` event is fired for all members of derived classes when `NotificationPropertyChanged` aspect is applied.
+In the following code example, it is shown how the `PropertyChanged` event is fired for all members of derived classes when the `NotificationPropertyChanged` aspect is applied.

 > TODO: Add code.